 Yuzu has been cultivated mainly in East Asia, especially in Japan, which is why it’s pretty expensive in the Western.

 Yuzu looks like a small tennis ball with uneven skin and can be either yellow or green, depending on the degree of ripeness.
 Its flavor is a combination of lemon, mandarin, and grapefruit – perfect for summer.

 You can create almost everything out of this tiny little fruit: juice, tea, cocktail, or serving Yuzu with various foods all over the world.
 You can even take it to the bathroom to relieve your mind and moisten your skin.

 Yuzu has a ton of valuable content and three times as much vitamin C as lemons.

-Yam is pretty the same with sweet potatoes with hairy, rough purple-white skin.
-It is less sweet and more starchy than sweet potatoes.
+Yam looks pretty similar to sweet potatoes with hairy, rough purple-white skin.
+However, there are some aspects that make sweet potatoes and yams different.
+For example, yams are less sweet and more starchy than sweet potatoes.

 People rarely eat yams raw but rather boil, bake, or fry those and serve them with other dishes to level up the flavor.
 Some even mash or pound yams into thick soups and cook with any of their favorite meat.

 Maybe you didn’t notice before, but Yams are one of the highest carbohydrate and energy sources of vegetables.
 It contains Vitamin A, B, C, E, K, manganese, iron, potassium, and dietary fiber.
 Thus, it’s a very familiar and nutritious food that is affordable to everyone.